andregebel/AzureLocalHOLs/lab-guides/01-AzureLocalCloudDeployment/readme.md

 ![](./media/powershell05.png)

-### Task02 - Install updates and features
+### Task02 - Install features & drivers

-If you receive servers from factory, drivers are already installed.
-And since updating OS is optional, you can skip the entire task.
+If you receive servers from factory, drivers are already installed, you can completely skip this task

-#### Step 1 Install server features, and updates
+#### Step 1 Install server features - skip with latest media

-I prefer to install OS updates in this step as OS version (UBR) is 469, while January2025 version is 1308.
-OS updates are installed as part of deployment, so this step is optional.

-Features are also optional as features are already present in latest ISO.
+Features are optional as features are already present in latest ISO.

 ```PowerShell
 #install hyper-v and Failover-Clustering feature (this is useful if you use older ISO)